GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 You've properly [prepared a video file](../prepare-media/) for the web.
 You've given it correct dimensions and the correct resolution.
-You've even created separate webm and mp4 files for different browsers.
+You've even created separate WebM and MP4 files for different browsers.

 For anyone to see it, you still need to add it to a web page.
 Doing so properly requires two HTML elements: the